 How To Find Niche Markets Within Your Expertise

-If you haven’t selected a niche market yet, I would recommend going with niches wherein you have some sort of expertise or experience.
-This can help you a lot, especially when you’re creating articles and writing content.
+If you haven’t selected a niche market yet, I would highly recommend going with niches wherein you have some sort of expertise or experience.
+This will help you a lot, especially when you’re creating your articles and content.

 It’s easy for me to write about market and keyword research because I’ve been doing SEO and PPC for several years, but if you would like me to write about pets or gardening, I won’t be able to create content that would be appealing with my readers.